 The land is very much a life with the people that have occupied here for the last 10 000 years.
 Tikal is particularly impressive at sunrise, but there are many other Mayan sites to check out, too – like El Mirador.

 There are a number of great Spanish language schools in Guatemala if you are keen to learn some Spanish and stay with a host family.
-Spending a few weeks at a Spanish language school was a game-changing experience for me.
+Spending a few weeks at a Spanish language school will go a long way if Duolingo hasn’t brought you to proficient levels.
+Xela is known for good Spanish schools with an easy-to-understand dialect.
+I went there for football, and it’s a pretty boring city, so you can easily lock in on Spanish for a week or two.

-The schools in Antigua or Quetzaltenango are the best.
+The schools in Antigua are also decent.
 Not only do you embed yourself with a local family and get the privilege of experiencing the town, but your Spanish skills improve at light speed!
 Speaking Spanish opens up a whole new world for you on your travels in Latin America.

 You will fall in love with Guatemala, it’s unavoidable.
 I’m most certainly counting the days until I return…